TePAS 2 FAQs

 When does TePAS 2 open?

-TePAS 2 is projected to open for supplier applications in February 2023, with an aim to go live in September 2023.
+It was recently confirmed by CCS that TePAS 2 will open for supplier applications early March 2023, with an aim to go live in September 2023.

 What should suppliers do now?

 First of all, get involved in the crafting of this agreement.
-CCS are actively calling on interested suppliers to attend their events (here) that will help shape it.
+CCS are actively calling on interested suppliers to attend their events (here) that will help shape it – get signed up for the next ones in late January and March!
+These supplier engagement events are key to having your requests heard.

 On top of that, you can express interest by emailing the contact given in the PIN.
 This way you can be on the radar for any updates, including key engagement events.